Author's Bio and Credentials

 combines the author's narrative with legends, history, and

 cultural information about the trail.
-Camino Chronicle has recently been named a finalist for the prestigious 2007 Ben Franklin award for Best Travel Essay.
+Camino Chronicle was named finalist for the prestigious 2007 Ben Franklin award for Best Travel Essay.

 The author's long distance hikes have continued.
 In spring